 The MH-CET exam has approximately 75 questions of logical reasoning.
 This paper usually does not have negative marking and all the questions are of one mark.
 The other major difference in this exam as compared to the other entrance exams is that the questions of different sections are jumbled in this paper i.e. these 75 questions would not be placed consecutively rather in between the questions of quant, visual reasoning and verbal ability.
 The difficulty level of questions in this category is from easy to moderate.

-In this section, the majority of the questions appear from the areas like analytical puzzles, alpha-numeric series, blood relations, coding - decoding, Symboperation, Input-output, Syllogism etc. Besides that the questions on different areas of verbal reasoning like implicit assumptions, courses of action and conclusions also appear in a sufficient number.
+In this section, the majority of the questions appear from the areas like analytical puzzles, alpha-numeric series, blood relations, coding-decoding, Symboperation, Input-output, Syllogism etc. Besides that the questions on different areas of verbal reasoning like implicit assumptions, courses of action and conclusions also appear in a sufficient number.
 The question on deductive reasoning known as syllogism appears with three statement and three conclusions or four conclusions as well.
-Revising the concept of complementary pairs in syllogism is a must for solving all the syllogism questions.
-You are advised to revise the concept of the above mentioned areas in a thorough manner.
+Revising the concept of complementary pairs in a syllogism is a must for solving all the syllogism questions.
+You are advised to revise the concept of the above-mentioned areas in a thorough manner.

 Let us have a look at one of the questions, which was asked in one of the previous MH-CET exams.